-MIT Sloan's admissions cycle has two deadlines.
+MIT Sloan's admissions cycle has three deadlines.
 A key to success is to apply when when you have had time to commit to creating a complete and competitive application.

 Before beginning the online application, read the application instructions thoroughly.
 Remember, the most important information you can provide is a candid look at your personal story and the experiences that have shaped who you are today.
-When you are ready, you may apply online here.
+When you are ready, you may apply online.